gcallah/BookReviews/morrison.md

 those who would argue for 3. as "gold bugs."

 Any discipline we attempt to put on government financing will depend upon the government adhering to that discipline.
-Fiat regime is not subject to the same sort of problems that a commodity standard is.
-But it is certainly subject to problems, such as the fact that it can be used to generate a continual transfer of wealth from the working class to the investing class, and can leave to catastrophic hyper inflations, like we have seen in Germany, Hungary, Zimbabwe, and other countries.
+A fiat regime is not subject to the same sort of problems that a commodity standard is.
+But it is certainly subject to problems, such as the fact that it can be used to generate a continual transfer of wealth from the working class to the investing class, and can lead to catastrophic hyper inflations, like we have seen in Germany, Hungary, Zimbabwe, and other countries.